pyobs 1.5.2

 Citation

-If you use this library in your publications cite it in BibTex format with
+If you use this library in your publications cite it following the instructions here Zenodo webpage.

 Please also consider citing: